 Why are major roads so dangerous to Barn Owls?

 Because of the way they are designed.
 Barn Owls habitually fly low, especially when hunting.
 The grassland on major road verges often contains prey and this encourages Barn Owls to frequent the roadway rather than move on.
-All birds that use a road verge will sooner or later cross the road to hunt on the opposite side.
+Birds that hunt along a road verge will sooner or later cross the road to hunt the opposite side, as evidenced in the video below.
 Most major roads have long stretches or frequent sections that are un-screened, i.e. there is nothing to force owls to fly higher before crossing the road.
+Low flight whilst crossing brings them into contact with traffic.
 Although rough grass verges make deaths more likely, Barn Owls are also killed on major roads without grass verges.

 Most Barn Owl road casualties are not concentrated at ‘black spots’.
-One or two researchers think that young dispersing Barn Owls follow linear habitat features (such as rough grass river banks) and that black spots are found where these intersect major roads.
-However, radio tracking studies and general bird behaviour suggest that dispersing Barn Owls explore new areas when they are not hunting and therefore they do not disperse along linear habitat features.
+Radio tracking studies and general bird behaviour suggest that dispersing Barn Owls explore new areas when they are not hunting.
+Therefore they do not disperse along linear habitat features in the way that one or two researchers have suggested.
+(The idea was that young dispersing Barn Owls follow linear habitat features (such as rough grass river banks) and that black spots are found where these intersect major roads.)
+Indeed, GPS tracking has recently revealed how birds commute across unsuitable habitats to reach major roads.
 In our own Major Road Research Project, deaths occurred all along major roads and there were no black spots.